 IoT has become most prominent in its “smart home” use cases – such as self-learning thermostats and smart utilities meters.
 Recently, numerous applications have emerged within commercial and industrial settings, both improving upon internal operations (through IoT-enabled Asset Condition Management, for instance) and enhancing the occupant experience.
 In most cases, IoT enabled devices are controlled and linked over the Internet via a mobile app, providing a convenient and user-friendly experience for those who utilize them.

-One powerful application of IoT in commercial facilities?
+One popular and powerful application of IoT in commercial facilities?
 Smart restrooms.
 Believe it or not, the quality and cleanliness of washrooms (or lack thereof) typically generates the most complaints from occupants and will easily drive customers away.
 IoT sensors resolve issues even before they happen: smart soap and paper towel dispensers, for instance, digitally alert cleaning crews when levels are running low, or even self-restock as needed.
 Intelligent occupancy trackers determine when a restroom is full and, via a mobile app, allow visitors to find out its approximate wait time.
 On the back end, this kind of sensor also schedules cleaning crews after a set number of visitors have passed through.

 2. Artificial Intelligence & Machine Learning